 Professor Denning is also the Editor of the M.S. in Publishing Blog, a valuable resource for current students, alumni, and faculty.
 She is responsible for all aspects of the blog’s development and works with two Graduate Assistants to create timely and unique content.

-Professor Denning also has extensive experience in acquiring academic, scientific and trade books most recently having worked as a Senior Acquisitions Editor for the scientific and professional publishers, CRC Press and Van Nostrand Reinhold in the area of Environmental Science.
-There she acquired a number of important titles on issues such as wetlands restoration and chemical brain injury.
-Prior to that, she was a Senior Editor at HarperCollins Publishers acquiring books for the academic market in the areas of Composition and Literature.
-Earlier work includes a position as a Developmental Editor at CV Mosby and working as a Sales Representative for Scott Foresman/Little, Brown Publishers.
+Professor Denning also has extensive experience in acquiring academic, scientific, and trade books, having most recently worked as a Senior Acquisitions Editor for the scientific and professional publishers CRC Press and Van Nostrand Reinhold.
+Here, in the area of Environmental Science, she acquired a number of important titles on issues like chemical brain injury and wetlands restoration.
+Denning was also a Senior Editor at HarperCollins Publishers, acquiring books for the academic market in the areas of Composition and Literature.
+Before moving to HarperCollins, Denning was a Developmental Editor at CV Mosby and worked as a Sales Representative for Scott Foresman/Little, Brown Publishers.

 Professor Denning has interviewed figures like Leonard Peltire, Bianca Jaggar, Michael Moore, Deirdre Bair, and John P. Stern.
 She has written two “Soapbox” pieces for Publishers Weekly – one on the Joy of Shared Reading and one on the #MeToo Movement – and regularly contributes to The Bookwoman, the official publication of the WNBA.

 Professor Denning has a Masters of Arts degree in Italian Literature from the University of Wisconsin-Madison.